z0on/Multivariate_GWAS/README.md

 - several correlated traits can be used together as a "compound trait".

 The key script here is **`RDA_GWAS.R`**, which is designed for command-line usage (`Rscript RDA_GWAS.R [arguments]`).
-The genotype file needed to run exmple code below, `chr14.postAlleles.gz`, is here: https://www.dropbox.com/s/12oi4dmfep7meup/chr14.postAlleles.gz .
+The genotype file to run example code, `chr14.postAlleles.gz`, is here: https://www.dropbox.com/s/12oi4dmfep7meup/chr14.postAlleles.gz .

 ### *RDA_GWAS.R*: Main arguments (things we need to run this method)
 > **Note:** all tables must be space-delimited, and can be compressed .gz files.